telerik/maui-docs/controls/navigationview/header.md

 # .NET MAUI NavigationView Header

 The Telerik UI for .NET MAUI NavigationView control has a navigation header.
-The header contains a toggle navigation button (for opening and closing the navigation page) and `HeaderText`.
+The header contains a toggle navigation button (for opening and closing the navigation page) and a navigation content (by default label with a text).

 You can customize the header by setting the `HeaderText` or `HeaderTemplate` properties.